Hogeschool Gent: Study programmes

-Furthermore, Ghent University of Applied Sciences and Arts also offers a wide variety of follow-up programmes.
+Furthermore, University College Ghent also offers a wide variety of follow-up programmes.

 Research and service provision

-Besides focusing on education, Ghent University of Applied Sciences and Arts also continues to stress the importance of research and service provision.
-The multi-sector learning environment has a strong research tradition and boasts a number of research groups whose excellence is recognized internationally.

 Nearly 414 researchers are actively involved in more than 110 research projects.

 Funding

-In 2008, Ghent University of Applied Sciences and Arts’ research funds totalled €13 million, an increase of €2 million euros on the previous year.
+In 2008, University College Ghent’s research funds totalled €13 million, an increase of €2 million euros on the previous year.

 International

-Each Ghent University of Applied Sciences and Arts faculty has cooperation agreements with a number of partner institutions, amounting to 250 bilateral agreements with institutions from 26 European countries.
+Each University College Ghent faculty has cooperation agreements with a number of partner institutions, amounting to 250 bilateral agreements with institutions from 26 European countries.

 Arts

 Art faculties

-The School of Arts at Ghent University of Applied Sciences and Arts encompasses the former Royal Academy of Fine Arts (Ghent), founded in 1741 and merged into the university in 1995, and the Royal Conservatory.
+The School of Arts at University College Ghent encompasses the former Royal Academy of Fine Arts (Ghent), founded in 1741 and merged into the university in 1995, and the Royal Conservatory.
 Concerts and exhibitions are organized throughout the academic year.

 The Royal Conservatory

 The Royal Conservatory ("Koninklijk Conservatorium") was one of the sixteen cultural institution merged into the university in 1995, with a history and heritage in its own right.
 The founding director was Martin-Joseph Mengal, in 1835.
 Notable students and faculty at the conservatory have included François-Auguste Gevaert, who studied directly under Mengal in 1841, Paul-Henri-Joseph Lebrun, who studied here and became a professor, and Edouard Potjes, who served as professor of piano for 22 years.